microsoft/TypeScript-Compiler-Notes/codebase/src/compiler/checker-relations.md

 y = x; // Error: Type 'number' is not assignable to type 'string'.
 ```

-Sometimes when we have an union type, we need to simplify it by a process called subtype reduction, i.e. remove components from the union which are subsumed by other components in the union.
+Sometimes when we have a union type, we need to simplify it by a process called subtype reduction, i.e. remove components from the union which are subsumed by other components in the union.
 Subtype reduction is one of the situations when we use the **strict subtyping** relation.

 For example, when  we're computing the type of an array literal from the types of its elements, we need to compare the type of each array element to one another, removing the types that are a subtype of another element type, i.e. subtype reduction.
 So to do this comparison between array element types, we use the strict subtyping relation, as seen in the following example: